raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 title: exif
 ---

 `exif` allows you to read and modify image Exif metadata using Python.
-You may want to use it to embed GPS data into any images you take, or to [analyse photos taken aboard the ISS](https://projects.raspberrypi.org/en/projects/astropi-iss-speed/1).
+You may want to use it to embed latitude and longitude coordinate data into any images you take, or to [analyse photos taken aboard the ISS](https://projects.raspberrypi.org/en/projects/astropi-iss-speed/1).

 #### Documentation